 As mentioned above, when current flows through the resistance of a load, it gets hot.
 This is sometimes the desired effect, e.g. an electrical heater.
 However it is an unwanted effect in lamps, because the desired function of the device is to convert electricity to light, and not produce heat as a byproduct.
 Excessive current in power cables during an overload can potentially cause a fire if protective devices such as fuses or MCBs (Miniature Circuit Breakers) aren't included in line with the cable.

-So what else happens when current flows through a conductor?
-One effect is that a magnetic field is produced.
+- Magnetic fields.
 This phenomenon is used in a device called a solenoid or electromagnet which is basically like a spool or coil of wire through which a current flows.
 Electromagnets are used in the old style, non-electronic, door and phone bells, water inlet valves on washing machines, relays (a switch operated by an electromagnet), starter motors on vehicles and in salvage for lifting iron and steel.

+- Electric fields.
 Current flowing through a conductor also produces an electric field.
 An extreme example of this is the high intensity field produced under a high voltage power line which is sufficient to illuminate a fluorescent tube held in the hand.

 How Do Switches Work and What Are Sparks?